 Quiet Ambient – In Lilac Heaths (1974-96)

 Quiet ambient music may have its roots in cybernetic spirituality or be played in hospitals.
-It may be cinematic or resemble a landscape, and vast quantities of graph paper may be used in its production.
+It can be cinematic or resemble a landscape, and vast quantities of graph paper may be used in its production.
 61 minutes with Anthony Manning, Inoyama Land, Joanna Brouk, Laurie Spiegel and others.

 Sleep – Dark Ambient Textures (1982-2020)

-Despite their gentle and surreal nature, these tracks were not necessarily composed with the idea of sleep in mind; however, their dark ambient textures are inspired by memories, sounds, or discoveries.
+Despite their gentle and surreal nature, these tracks were not necessarily composed with the idea of sleep in mind; however, their dark ambient textures are inspired by memories, sounds or discoveries.
 51 minutes with Brian Eno, David Toop, Monolake, Thomas Köner and others.

 She Told Me – Experimental Music by Women (1969-2020)